-She is a member of the Trusts, Estates and Surrogate’s Court Committee of the New York City Bar Association, where she has also participated as a writer and presenter.
-She received her Juris Doctor degree from Columbia Law School and a Bachelor of Arts degree cum laude from Harvard University.
+She serves on the Trusts, Estates and Surrogate’s Court Committee of the New York City Bar Association, where she has participated as a writer and presenter.
+She is also a member of the New York State Bar Association.
+Ms Chang received her Juris Doctor degree from Columbia Law School and a Bachelor of Arts degree cum laude from Harvard University.

-Ms. Chang writes frequently on the protection of women in the modern family, including the critically-acclaimed book, Bound Feet & Western Dress (Doubleday) which has been translated and published in over ten countries.
+Ms. Chang has written on the protection of women in the modern family, including the critically-acclaimed book, Bound Feet & Western Dress (Doubleday) which has been translated and published in over ten countries.